cog1to/podcasts-downloader/README.md

 - `season` - season number (usually present in iTunes feeds)
 - `file` - filename extracted from the episode's URL

+`auto`: Use to explicitly disable/enable auto-download when running in batch mode (without arguments).
+If set to `false`, the podcast will be skipped.
+You can still force update it by rinning `podcasts <name-of-the-podcast>`.

 ### Running

 The script has two run modes: download and search.